keglvir/ml_projekt_2025/README.md

 # Tiled Diffusion Self-Tiling

 A demo using [tiled-diffusion](https://github.com/madaror/tiled-diffusion) to generate self-tiled images with Stable Diffusion.
-Includes example notebooks and images, and supports CPU-only execution (albeit slowly).
+Includes example notebooks and images, and supports CPU-only execution.

 ---